Mendoza School of Business

 Grow the good in business by driving real-world impact

-Given the traditional MBA recruiting cycles, Fall Grow Irish becomes a pivotal period for first-year MBA students to prioritize acquiring technical skills.
-During Fall Grow Irish Week, first-year MBA students will engage in professional development sessions focused on building and leading diverse, high-functioning teams.
-Additionally, first-year students have the opportunity to select from a diverse array of pathway-aligned, weeklong skill-building classes offered on campus, including:
+Given the traditional MBA recruiting cycles, Fall Grow Irish (mid-October) marks a pivotal period for first-year MBA students to prioritize acquiring technical skills.
+During Fall Grow Irish, first-year MBA students will complete weeklong skill-building workshops aligned with their chosen MBA pathway.

-During Spring Grow Irish, many MBA students are ready to put their business knowledge into action and gain valuable professional experience through a weeklong domestic consulting project with a real client.
+During Spring Grow Irish (early March), first-year MBA students are ready to put their business knowledge into action and gain valuable professional experience through weeklong consulting projects.
 Leveraging the power of the Notre Dame alumni network, the Experiential Learning team connects MBA student teams with diverse project organizations representing a wide range of career paths.
+Students gain hands-on experience in strategic problem-solving, consulting methodologies, and client collaboration, preparing them to contribute meaningfully in their internships.

 group of people standing outside a building with a cactus